Who can apply for a Beginner Grant?

 Applicants requesting support to realize their MD thesis during or directly after their undergraduate medical studies do not belong to the main target group of the program and are not eligible for support.

-Only recipients of a YTCR grant can apply for a project grant.
-Recipients of other types of grants or fellowships are not eligible to apply for project funding within the YTCR program.
+Only recipients of a YTCR Beginner Grant can apply for a Project Grant.
+Recipients of other grants or fellowships are not eligible to apply for project funding within the YTCR program.

-Recipients of a YTCR beginner grant who were supported during the funding period 2017-2020 and are PhD/MD-PhD students can apply for a project grant provided that the proposed project serves to broaden their research skills and is not a mere continuation of the beginner grant.
+Recipients of a YTCR Beginner Grant who were supported as PhD/MD-PhD students during the 2017–2020 funding period under the previous program regulations are eligible to apply for a Project Grant provided that the proposed project serves to broaden their research skills and is not a mere continuation of the Beginner Grant.

-The program is conceived in two consecutive steps; as such, applicants cannot apply for both grant types at the same time.
-Junior medical doctors can start out in clinical research with a beginner grant guaranteeing them protected research time.
-Interested beginner grant recipients can then apply for a project grant to consolidate the acquired research skills during two additional years.
+The program is conceived in two consecutive steps and applicants cannot apply for both grant types at the same time.
+Junior medical doctors can start out in clinical research with a Beginner Grant guaranteeing them protected research time.
+Interested Beginner Grant recipients can then apply for a Project Grant to consolidate the acquired research skills during two additional years.

 What is the earliest and latest possible start date of a grant?

-For the 2024 call, beginner grants can start on 1 January 2025 at the earliest.
-The latest possible start date of the grant is 1 January 2026.
+For the 2025 call, Beginner Grants can start on 1 January 2026 at the earliest.
+The start of the grant can be postponed for up to 12 months, i.e. until 1 January 2027 at the latest.

-Project grants usually start immediately after the end of the beginner grant.
-The start of the grant can be postponed by a few months if the reasons for this delay are well justified in the application.
+Project Grants usually start immediately after the end of the Beginner Grant.
+The start of the grant can be postponed by a few months if the reasons for the delay are well justified in the application.

 In what language must applications be submitted?